-Our explorations of alluring Moscow bring you to St. Basil’s Cathedral, whose artistic treasures include Faberge’s bejeweled eggs, the Tretyakov, the world’s largest collection of Russian art, and Izmailova Park, with its flea market full of Soviet memorabilia.
+In cosmopolitan Moscow, we discover St. Basil’s Cathedral, the Kremlin Armory, whose artistic treasures include Faberge’s bejeweled eggs, the Tretyakov, the world’s largest collection of Russian art, and Izmailova Park, with its flea market full of Soviet memorabilia.

 Sergiev Posad / Rostov / Yaroslavl / Plyos / Suzdal

-In Sergiev Posad, explore blue-domed Trinity Monastery, and in Rostov, view its ancient Kremlin, a sweeping ensemble of monasteries and churches.
-After a boat excursion on the Volga River in Yaroslavl and a walk through the birch forests surrounding Plyos, you are welcomed to lunch in a private home.
-In ancient Suzdal, a gorgeous country town of wood-and-stone houses, dine with a local artisan and sample mead, the ancient honey wine.
+Sergiev Posad is graced by blue-domed Trinity Monastery, and in Rostov, we view its ancient Kremlin, a sweeping ensemble of monasteries and churches.
+From Yaroslavl, we take a boat excursion on the historic Volga River, and after a walk through the birch forests surrounding Plyos, we are welcomed for lunch in a private home.
+Ancient Suzdal is a gorgeous country town of wood-and-stone houses, and we dine with a local family and sample mead, the ancient honey wine.

 St. Petersburg / Pushkin

-The Hermitage’s astounding art collection begins our exploration of St. Petersburg.
-You’ll take a private boat ride on the city’s legendary canals, and visit the Usupoff Palace where Rasputin met his end.
-Catherine’s Palace has been expertly restored after being destroyed during World War II, and you’ll see the unforgettable Amber Room.
-Our farewell dinner is with a Russian family in their dacha.
+The Hermitage’s astounding art collection is one of the highlights of St. Petersburg.
+We’ll take a private boat ride on the city’s legendary canals and visit the Usupoff Palace where Rasputin met his end.
+In Catherine the Great’s favorite summer palace in Pushkin, we’ll see the unforgettable Amber Room, whose wall panels have been meticulously recreated.
 Depart on Day 11, or join our Baltic States extension.